ericniebler/stl2/ext/proxy/Dxxxx.md

 - `Predicate<F, ValueType<I>, ReferenceType<I>>`
 - `Predicate<F, ReferenceType<I>, ValueType<I>>`
 - `Predicate<F, ReferenceType<I>, ReferenceType<I>>`
-- `Predicate<F, iter_common_reference_t<I>, iter_common_reference_t<I>>`

 There is no need to require that the predicate is callable with the iterator's rvalue reference type.
 The result of `iter_move` in an algorithm is always used to initialize a local variable of the iterator's value type.
-(The final check using the iterator's common reference type is not strictly needed, but it is added to give the algorithms the added flexibility of using monomorphic functions internal to their implementation.)
+In addition, we can add one more requirement to give the algorithms the added flexibility of using monomorphic functions internal to their implementation:

+- `Predicate<F, iter_common_reference_t<I>, iter_common_reference_t<I>>`

 Rather than require that this unwieldy list appear in the signature of every algorithm, we can bundle them up into the `IndirectPredicate` concept, shown below: